romanandani266/push_test/BRD-Allagent-5bd8690b.md

-Here is the updated BRD content with the **Data Privacy Rules** section removed as per the user's request:
+Here is the updated BRD content with the user's feedback incorporated.
+The feedback requested the addition of more API routes to the BRD.
+I have added a new section, **API Routes**, to address this request:

 ---